-The easiest – and cheapest - way for renewing a passport is to do a passport renewal by mail.
+The easiest and cheapest way for renewing a passport is to do it by mail.

-There are a few simple conditions you need to satisfy when renewing your passport by mail, but as long as you you meet the guidelines, it’s an easy, straightforward process.
+There are some simple requirements you need to satisfy when renewing a pass-port by mail, but as long as you meet the guidelines and qualifications, it’s an easy, straightforward process.

-How do you know if you qualify for this passport renewal process?
+How do you know if you qualify for this easy passport renewal process?
 Check the following items:

-If you can answer yes to the above questions, you qualify for renewing a passport by mail.
+If you can answer yes to the above questions, you qualify for renewing your passport by mail.

-Renewing your passport is generally done when your current one is expired, or when there’s not enough validity [time] remaining for an upcoming over-seas trip.
+Renewing a passport is generally done when your current one is expired, or when there’s not enough validity [time] remaining for an upcoming overseas trip.

 You must have at least six months remaining validity from the time your trip will end in order to travel with your current passport document.

 Both airline and immigration officials can [and will] restrict your travel, if your passport will expire sooner than 6 months beyond the end of your trip.

-Renewing a passport requires fewer documents than when you applied for your first-time passport.
+Renewing a passport requires fewer documents than when you applied for a passport the first time.

-Passport renewals are handled by using a DS-82 application form, which is available for download on the Department of State website.
-[Print on one side of paper only.]
+Passport renewals are done by using a DS-82 passport application form, which is available for down-load on the Department of State website.
+[Be sure to print on one side of the paper only.]

-You can also pick up the DS-82 application form at any passport acceptance facility, as described in our article on getting a passport.
+You can also pick up a DS-82 application form at any designated passport acceptance facility [post office, library, or municipal office].

-It's a two-page form with an additional four pages of questions, information, and instructions.
+The DS-82 is a two-page form with an additional four pages of information, and instructions for renewing a passport.

 The passport renewal application form should be completed fully and truthfully in black ink.